silviamaggi/smd-com/_projects/silvia-maggi-website.md

 - implementing [Open graph](https://ogp.me/){: title="Visit the Open graph website"} for rich content display when links are shared on other websites such as social media or instant messengers;
 - adding a correct structured data content following [schema](https://schema.org/docs/documents.html){: title="Visit the Schema website"} guidelines.

+Google Lighthouse gives a `100` result on SEO, with all 15 audits fully passed.

 ## Results

 ### Benchmarks